Best broker for Italian investors

 Best PAC app — now regime amministrato

 A significant update for 2026: Trade Republic has introduced regime amministrato for Italian clients, meaning the platform now acts as sostituto d’imposta and handles tax withholding automatically.
-Combined with free ETF PAC plan executions, €1 flat per manual trade, fractional shares from €1, and competitive interest on uninvested cash, Trade Republic has become a much stronger option for Italian investors who want zero tax admin in a mobile-first, low-cost package.
+Combined with free ETF PAC plan executions, €1 per manual trade under the default Best Price model (or €2 under Direct Price for a choice of exchange), fractional shares from €1, and competitive interest on uninvested cash, Trade Republic has become a much stronger option for Italian investors who want zero tax admin in a mobile-first, low-cost package.

 Always verify the current regime amministrato status on Trade Republic’s official Italian website before opening an account, as this feature was recently introduced.